First impressions matter—Connect with your students from day one

 • Map what your students know

-A mind map is the perfect interactive tool to indeed “map” and retrieve students' prior knowledge.
-By asking for (and especially giving feedback on) prior knowledge, the new material you will teach will be better digested.
-In the learner's "working memory" (Ausubel, 1968), prior knowledge has been proven to be placed alongside the new information, reinforcing the learning process.
-Revising is an essential part of learning.
+A mind map is an excellent interactive tool for mapping and retrieving students' prior knowledge.
+By asking for and providing feedback on what they already know, the new material you introduce will be better understood.
+Research shows that in the learner's working memory, prior knowledge is integrated alongside new information, reinforcing the learning.

-Start by introducing a new topic in your class and involving your students directly.
+Begin by introducing a new topic in your class and involving your students directly.
 Are they acquainted with it?
 If so, in which way?
 Do they have examples of the presented topic that they would like to share?
-By asking around, and simply steering the conversation, you can create a safe environment for an open-minded discussion.
-Afterwards, your students will be more open towards learning what you have to say about the topic.
+By guiding the conversation, you can create a safe environment for an open-minded discussion.
+This approach helps students feel more connected to the material and more receptive to learning what you have to teach.

 • Create links to actuality if possible

-If possible, create a link between the topic/fact/formula you are discussing and today’s world, human behaviour, architecture, their experiences, discussions on forums or social media, well-known films or music.
+Whenever possible, connect the topic, fact, or subject you’re discussing to today’s world—such as human behaviour, architecture, students’ personal experiences, or discussions on social media.
 The more you can create links between what you teach and your students’ worlds, the better.
 Information will stick more effectively.

 4. Create lessons you look forward to

-A well structured lesson is so important as you want to immediately catch and hold the attention of your students.
-LessonUp can support you with this.
-Here are some tips that can help you build and structure an effective lesson:
+A well-structured lesson is crucial for capturing and holding your students' attention from the start.
+LessonUp can support you in achieving this.
+Here are some tips to help you create and structure an effective lesson:

 alt

-Studies show that class activities should be changed every 7 to 10 minutes to maintain student engagement.
-It’s also a good idea to avoid long lessons, with passive classroom activities, and instead choose interactive features that stimulate active learning.
+Studies suggest that changing class activities every 7 to 10 minutes can help maintain student engagement.
+Avoid long periods of passive activities and instead incorporate interactive features that stimulate active learning.

 • Implement short videos

-Every so often, poll the class to get responses to a particular question or topic.
-Students enjoy sharing their opinion.
-Alternatively, create quiz questions during a lesson.
-You can use them as playful elements to quickly assess your students’ understanding of a topic.
+Every so often, poll the class on a particular question or topic to gather their opinions.
+Students enjoy sharing their thoughts, and it can provide valuable insights.
+Alternatively, integrate quiz questions throughout the lesson as playful elements to assess understanding.

 • Group work and sharing

-Engage your students in teamwork sessions.
-Have them complete a task in teams, and then share it with the rest of the class.
-This can be done online or in person.
-If in the class, group them in teams and have them write their conclusions on the central board, on paper, or post-its.
-Provide them with a chance to move around during the session.
+Encourage teamwork by having students complete tasks in groups and then share their findings with the class.
+This can be done either online or in person.
+In a physical classroom, group students and have them present their conclusions on the interactive whiteboard.
+Allowing them to move around during the session can also help keep them engaged.

 6. Show that you care for them